Fine Arts Core

 |CORE COURSE SUBSTITUTION

-A student may submit one course through the unit's Graduate Advisor or Coordinator to the CVPA Graduate Committee for consideration as an alternative to one of the regular approved core courses.
+A student may submit two courses through the unit's Graduate Advisor or Coordinator to the CVPA Graduate Committee for consideration as alternatives to two of the regular approved core courses.
 The intent is to preserve distribution in all FADP disciplines but to allow for alternatives that fulfill multi- and inter-disciplinary intent of the core.
+Please note that VPA 5300 topics which have been approved as standing substitutes need not be appealed to the Graduate Committee. (revision effective 2013-2014) .

 For more information, see: